-This pink dragon fruit drink is free of refined sugar and full of antioxidants.
+This pink dragon fruit limeade is free of refined sugar and full of antioxidants.
 It is based on a syrup I made from the famous fruit, dragon fruit, also called pitaya.
 The syrup is so useful to make a drink or even use it as a fruit-sweetened syrup to pour on pancakes or flavor smoothies.

-Here I used the flesh from PINK dragon fruits.
+Here I used the flesh from pink dragon fruits.
 That means the flesh on the inside is pink.
 In fact, I bought my pink dragon fruit frozen from the freezer section in my grocery store.
 If you can get fresh pink pitayas, use those!
 How lucky.

 Anyway, I digress.
 Did you know the juice from limes and oranges gives this drink an energizing citrus kick?

 I have also poured this syrup on pancakes, crepes, mug cakes and into my fruit smoothies.
 My girls especially like sweetening infused water with it.

 And recently we blended it with raspberries, more dragon fruit and yogurt, and topped it with coconut cream and my chocolate bars cut in tiny bricks!

 It's endless what you can do with this syrup.
 How would you use it?
 Tell me in comments here or on IG!